feenix100/To_Do_List_3d/README.md

 1. Enter a task in the input box and click "Add" to add a task.
 2. The task will appear as 3D text floating above the floor.
 3. To delete a task, click the "Delete" button next to the task in the history list.
-4. The deleted task will animate to the person's head, drop to the floor, and explode into particles.
+4. The deleted task will move to the person's head, drop on the person's head, and explode into particles.

 ## Code Structure

 - `index.html`: The main HTML file that includes the Three.js and other necessary scripts.
-(I included all code in one file, to keep it simple.)

 - `app.js`: The main JavaScript file containing the Three.js scene setup and logic for adding, deleting, and animating tasks.
-- `style.css`: (If needed) Contains styles for the input container and task history list.

 ### Key JavaScript Functions